Survey: IT pros nostalgic over on-prem data centre visibility

 “This lack of visibility can result in poor application performance, customer data loss, and undetected security threats, all of which can have serious consequences to an organisations’ overall business success.”

-The survey also delved into the differing challenges of monitoring public cloud, hybrid cloud, and traditional on-premises data centres – with the result being the cloud variants are still trailing on-premises data centres in terms of maturity, as IT professionals indicated that cloud providers aren’t imparting the level of visibility they need.
+The survey also delved into the differing challenges of monitoring public cloud, hybrid cloud, and traditional on-premises data centers – with the result being the cloud variants are still trailing on-premises data centers in terms of maturity, as IT professionals indicated that cloud providers aren’t imparting the level of visibility they need.